-- A. Students must not indulge in any behavior or conduct that may disturb other candidates or disrupt the smooth progress of an examination. - B. Students are not permitted to smoke in any part of the examination room. - C. Students must obey the instructions of the invigilator, and their attention is drawn to the regulations governing admission to and departure from the examination room. - Students are not allowed to take into the examination room any unauthorized books, manuscripts, notes, bags, cases, or any means whereby they may improperly obtain assistance in their work.
-All such materials, including handbags, must be placed on a table outside the examination room. - D. Students are not allowed to take into the examination room electronic storage/ processing/transmission devices such as smart devices, mobile phones, pagers, PDAs, or any digital storage media such as flash drives or CD. - E. Students are not allowed to take into the examination hall paper of any sort.
-A scrap paper (or erasable electronic boards) shall be provided in the examination hall should any student require it.
+- A. Students must not indulge in any behavior or conduct that may disturb other candidates or disrupt the smooth progress of an examination. - B. Students are not permitted to smoke in any part of the examination room. - C. Students must obey the instructions of the invigilator, and their attention is drawn to the regulations governing admission to and departure from the examination room.

+Students are not allowed to take into the examination room any unauthorized books, manuscripts, notes, bags, cases, or any means whereby they

-- F. Students must be at the venue of the examination at least 10 minutes before exam commencement. - G. Students can be allowed to enter the exam room up to 15-minutes after the start of an exam.
-If a student arrives after 15-minutes, they will not be allowed entrance and will be advised to email the course coordinator and the Department of Student Services & Registration to inform them of the reason For tardiness. - H. Before the commencement of the examination, the student must place on the top right-hand corner of the desk their ID card for inspection by one of the invigilators. - Students must not use any means whatsoever to communicate or obtain, directly or indirectly, assistance in their work, or give or attempt to give, directly or indirectly, assistance to any other candidate. - J. Any suspected breach of the foregoing regulations will be investigated by the College.
+- D. Students are not allowed to take into the examination room electronic storage/ processing/transmission devices such as smart devices, mobile phones, pagers, PDAs, or any digital storage media such as flash drives or CD. - E. Students are not allowed to take into the examination hall paper of any sort.
+An erasable electronic boardshall be provided in the examination hall should any student require it or the Notes function will be activated on Examplify in lieu of scrap papers - F. Students must be at the venue of the examination at least 10 minutes before exam commencement. - G. Students can be allowed to enter the exam room up to 15-minutes after the start of an exam.
+If a student arrives after 15-minutes, they will not be allowed entrance and will be advised to email the course coordinator and the Department of Student Services & Registration to inform them of the reason for tardiness. - H. Before the commencement of the examination, the student must place on the top right-hand corner of the desk their ID card for inspection by one of the invigilators.

+- Students must not use any means whatsoever to communicate or obtain, directly or indirectly, assistance in their work, or give or attempt to give, directly or indirectly, assistance to any other candidate.

+- J. Any suspected breach of the foregoing regulations will be investigated by the College.

+- K. Students should refer to CoM

+Assessment and Progression policy

+Guidelines 7, 9 and 11 for details on

+conduct at exam venues, health and

+safety precautions and during online

+remote proctored examinations.